Lydiajoy97/Cosy-Craft-Club/README.md

 Another issue that I ran into was displaying my images on the gallery page.
 To try and resolve this I watched a tutorial video.
 I had to install pillow so that the imagaes could be stored somewhere.
 I also had to add a media root to the settings.py file.
 After doing both of these things it was still showing a 404 error.
 I left this for a while and moved froward with the project.
 The course materials showed that I needed a static folder for my images to go into.
 After following these steps to create a static folder and moving the image files into it my webpage then displayed the images.

+Another issue that I found was trying to create more template pages.
+I was struggling to get the pages to display and I realised that the problem was in the views.py file.
+To solve it I watched this video (https://www.youtube.com/watch?v=1jcjuV2StxQ), re wrote the file and it worked.
+Whilst doing this however, I ran into merge issues.
+To solve this I looked at the individual merge conflicts and chose which branch I needed to keep.

 # Deployment

 # Credits